tthorntone/AdNauseam-Wiki/About-this-"your-software"-mindset.md

-This is a response to the "your software" mindset I have seen many times.
+This is a response to the "your software" mindset I have seen many times here and elsewhere.
 I will quote a statement from a real occurrence (the context does not matter).
 My emphasis:

 > You should appreciate people using **your** software and **taking the time** to report bugs.